david-fong/okiidoku/README.md

 # Sudoku Utilities in C++ and Rust

 The project currently provides two utilities: a solution generator, and a canonicalizer.
-It is _not_ a solver or even a puzzle generator (hence "solve-n't").
-It _is_ a solution generator and a canonicalizer (with perhaps more to be added in the future).
-It supports parametric size (which many other sudoku projects surprisingly do not) while optimizing cache usage by choosing minimal value widths.
+It is _not_ a solver or even a puzzle generator (hence "solve-n't"), although I may try tackling these problems in the future.
+It supports parametric size which many other sudoku projects do not.

 For usage instructions, see the readmes in the [cpp](./cpp/readme.md) and [rust](./rust/readme.md) directories.
+Note that the rust implementation is more of a learning project for me, and is currently not in development.

 I work on this project for fun.
-I want to come up with things without referencing other peoples' work.
-I am not at all an experienced C++ or rust programmer; I'm learning as I go.
-Feedback and suggestions on how to improve my usage of C++ and Rust are very welcome (but please be gentle if you can).

-## But y u no solve tho

-Other people have gone super technical into it and it blows me away while going way over my head.
-I'm not so interested in towing my chunky brain along a path that has already been expertly paved.
+Feedback and suggestions on how to improve are very welcome- just be prepared to help me understand the rationale.

+## If You Want a Solver

+\*Insert image of spongebob indignantly gesturing to many instances of a thing here.

 - [codegolf competition](https://codegolf.stackexchange.com/questions/190727/the-fastest-sudoku-solver)
   - [the winner, tdoku](https://t-dillon.github.io/tdoku/)
 - [Emerentius/sudoku](https://github.com/Emerentius/sudoku)
 - [Peter Norvig](https://norvig.com/sudoku.html)
+- There are more.
+Google it.

 ## My Past and Future Related Works